Home myHairBoutique Articles Gallery Forums Store Features

 8. Egg Yolk Hair Masque

-And what to do with those leftover yolks?
+What do you do with leftover yolks?
 Save them in a glass jar in the refrigerator and on make a "hair masque" for your next long shampoo treatment.

 For each egg yolk add 1 1/2 ounces (3 tablespoons) of a light carrier oil like almond, sesame or jojoba, 5 drops of rosemary, 3 drops of bay or Swiss pine and 1 dash of lemon, grapefruit or lemongrass oil.
 Multiply this recipe for each additional yolk added.